Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 **Dev notes:** \
 Adds an order with the given order struct.
-`REVERT' vs `REJECT`
+`REVERT` vs `REJECT` \
 When a transaction is `REVERTED`, neither the order is accepted nor the transaction is committed to the blockchain.
 A record of the failure that can be seen with a blockchain explorer like snowtrace to get some additional information.
 A `REVERT` reverts the entire transaction.
-If multiple orders are submitted together, a single revert caused by any of the orders in the list (first or the last order in the list) will cause them to fail all together.
+If multiple orders are submitted together, a single revert caused by any of the orders regardless of its position in the order list will cause them to revert all together.
-Reverted orders will NOT show up in your order history.
+Orders from Reverted transactions will NOT show up in your order history. \

 When an order is REJECTED, the order is accepted for processing, an orderId is assigned to it but then gets REJECTED.
 The transaction is also successfully committed to the blockchain.